Tamil Nadu RERA — Homebuyer Protections Laws (2026)

 What is this right?

-- Mandatory registration: Every real estate project with a plot area over 500 sq m or more than 8 apartments must be registered with the State RERA Authority before advertising or selling.
+- Mandatory registration: any project over 500 sq m of plot area or with more than 8 apartments must be registered with the State RERA Authority before a single advertisement, brochure or booking is allowed.

 When does it apply?

-- You have booked an apartment or plot in a RERA-registered project and the developer has delayed possession.
+- You have booked a flat or plot in a RERA-registered project and possession is running late.

-- The developer is making changes to the building plan without your consent.
+- The builder is altering the sanctioned plan without your consent.

-- You discover structural defects within 5 years of taking possession.
+- You have spotted a structural defect within five years of taking possession.

 What to Do If Your Builder in India Delays Possession or Breaches RERA

-- For delayed possession, send a written notice to the developer first, then file a complaint on the State RERA portal — complaints are adjudicated by the RERA Adjudicating Officer.
+- For delayed possession, send a written notice to the developer first.
+If the deadline passes again, file a complaint on the State RERA portal.
+The RERA Adjudicating Officer hears the matter and orders refund or compensation.

-- Appeals against RERA orders go to the Real Estate Appellate Tribunal (REAT) and thereafter to the High Court.
+- Appeals from RERA orders go to the Real Estate Appellate Tribunal (REAT), and from there to the High Court.
+The route is well-trodden — many states process appeals within 60–90 days.

 What should you NOT do?

 - Do not pay more than 10% of the agreement value as advance before a registered sale agreement is executed (s.
-13) — unregistered projects cannot lawfully collect this.
+13).
+Unregistered projects cannot lawfully collect even that.

-- Do not sign a sale agreement without checking that all RERA-specified disclosures are included.
+- Do not sign a sale agreement without checking that every RERA-specified disclosure is in it.
+The form clauses are mandatory; missing ones are signs of a project that has something to hide.

-- Do not allow the developer to impose unilateral changes to the agreement by claiming it is "standard practice" — any amendment requires your written consent.
+- Do not let the builder impose unilateral changes by calling them "standard practice."
+They are not.
+Every material amendment needs your written consent.

 How Tamil Nadu differs from central law